dotnet/designs/accepted/2020/serializer/WriteableDomAndDynamic.md

     }
 }
 ```

+### JsonSerializerOptions additions
 Currently `JsonElement` is created in two cases by the serializer:
 - When a CLR property\field is of type `System.Object`.
 - When a property exists in JSON but does not map to any CLR property.
-Currently this is stored in a dictionary-backed property with the `[JsonExtensionData]` attribute.
+Currently this is stored in a dictionary-backed property (e.g.`IDictionary<string, JsonElement>`) with the `[JsonExtensionData]` attribute.

+However, using the node classes instead may be super convenient since they are editable plus easier to use.
+So we return `JsonNode`-derived classes for `System.Object` and `JsonObect` for extension data.

 ```cs
 namespace System.Text.Json